ogobrecht/ploc/README.md

 ## Changelog

+### 0.6.2 - 2020-10-10

+- Fixed: Add a markdownlint configuration on top of each generated file to get no warnings for rules MD003, MD012, MD033 (also see issue [#5](https://github.com/ogobrecht/ploc/issues/5))

 ### 0.6.1 - 2018-06-20

-- Fixed: Escaped SQL*Plus special characters are now replaced globally
+- Fixed: Escaped SQL\*Plus special characters are now replaced globally

 ### 0.6.0 - 2018-06-20

 - Improved generated document structure
   - A leading level one header in the first comment (usually the package description) is used as the overall document header
   - An eventually rendered TOC is following this overall header
-- PLOC does now unescape escaped special SQL*Plus characters (see section "SQL\*Plus Special Characters")
+- PLOC does now unescape escaped special SQL\*Plus characters (see section "SQL\*Plus Special Characters")
 - Changed minimum number of items to render a TOC from 4 to 3